tiniki/react-native-copilot/README.md

 3. **text**: The text shown as the description for the step.

 You can round rectangle of copilot by specifying radius props for `CopilotStep`
+> Rounded rectange only work with svg overlay

 In order to start the tutorial, you can call the `start` prop function in the root component that is injected by `copilot`: